 Continuous-Time and Discrete-Time Systems.
-Characteristics of Systems -Static and Dynamic systems, Linearity, Causality, Time-Invariance, Stability.
-Invertibility and inverse systems.Linear and Time-Invariant Systems.
-Impulse response, convolution sum and convolution integral.
-Properties of LTI System, Causality and Stability of LTI Systems.
+Characteristics of Systems.
+Linear and Time-Invariant (LTI) Systems.
+Properties of LTI System.
+Impulse Response, convolution sum and convolution integral.
 Interconnection of LTI Systems.
 Differential and Difference Equation representation of LTI systems.

-MODULE III FOURIER SERIES AND FOURIER TRANSFORM ANALYSIS 8
+MODULE III FOURIER SERIES AND FOURIER TRANSFORM ANALYSIS 7

-Fourier Series representation of continuous-time and discrete-time periodic signals.
-Properties of Fourier Series.Continuous-Time Fourier Transform and its properties.
-Frequency Response of LTI Systems.
-Discrete-Time Fourier Transform and its properties.Discrete Fourier Transform (DFT) and its properties.
+Fourier Series representation of signals.
+Properties of Fourier Series.
+Continuous-Time Fourier Transform and its properties.
+Frequency Response of CT-LTI Systems.
+Discrete-Time Fourier Transform (DTFT) and its properties.
+Discrete Fourier Transform (DFT) and its properties.